jjj33325/sbcfm-demo/README.md

 diagnostic used in earlier work; density is not capped at one.

 SB-CFM is best on six of the seven metrics — FAD, KAD, accuracy, density, coverage, and E-L1.
-The one it does not lead is **CLAP**, where AudioLDM (0.358) stays ahead — a general-purpose text-to-audio model whose large-scale language–audio pre-training is expected to favour a text-embedding metric that our class-conditional model, trained only on this small corpus, does not directly optimize.
+The E-L1 margin belongs to the RMS conditioning rather than to the flow formulation: it is flat across our three variants (0.0232 / 0.0232 / 0.0230) and the gap that matters is against the waveform-domain baselines (0.0344, 0.0374).
+The one metric it does not lead is **CLAP**, where AudioLDM (0.358) stays ahead — a general-purpose text-to-audio model whose large-scale language–audio pre-training is expected to favour a text-embedding metric that our class-conditional model, trained only on this small corpus, does not directly optimize.
 E-L1 applies only to temporally conditioned models.